CRO: Getting More Customers With The Same Amount Of Web Traffic

-For example, if your website loads very slowly, increasing conversions will be difficult since visitors are unlikely to wait for pages to load.
-Or, if you want to increase sales by selling online, you will need an e-commerce capable website.
+Additionally if your website loads very slowly, increasing sales conversions will be difficult since visitors are unlikely to wait for pages to load.
+If the goal is to increase sales by selling online, do you have secure e-commerce capability on your website?

 - Set up and report analytics tracking to measure: